pnachum/Functional-Asteroids/README.md

 ### Weapon types

 In addition to choosing a mode at the beginning of the game, players should also be able to choose a weapon type.

-### Music and sound effects

-In particular, I'd love it if the Bossteroid and Super Bossteroid game modes played the theme from 2001: A Space Odyssey.
-Hopefully there aren't any copyright issues.